PierreZ/Warp10Exporter/README.md

   // You can also create batchs
   batch := warp.NewBatch()
   batch.Register(gts)
   gts.AddDatapoint(ts, 42)

   statuscode := batch.Push("http://localhost:8080", "WRITE_TOKEN")
   if statuscode != http.StatusOK {
-      // You can also write metrics to a file, to use Beamium for example err := batch.FlushOnDisk("/opt/beamium/sink")
+      // You can also write metrics to a file, to use https://github.com/runabove/beamium for example err := batch.FlushOnDisk("/opt/beamium/sink")
 	    if err != nil {
 		    panic(err)